Tapachula Kitchen:

 FEEDING REFUGEES IN TIJUANA:

-We set up our field kitchen on the border of Mexico to provide hot meals and supplies for the refugees and residents in Tijuana, Mexico.
+We made tens of thousands of hot meals from our border kitchen for the refugees and residents in Tijuana, Mexico.

 HURRICANE HARVEY: